ajkoop/hugo/content/post/what-is-li3t.md

 ## Who is doing all the connecting here?

-<a href="https://koop.ws">Andy Koop</a> and friends.
+[Andy Koop](https://koop.ws) and friends.
 Andy is a full-stack programmer with smart friends that specialize in various areas.